-Think back to the early 1960’s or if you are too young to recall, go read about the history of that era and try to imagine what it was like.
-The United States had intentionally racially segregated schools.
+Think back to the early 1960’s, or if you are too young to recall, go read about the history of that era and try to imagine what it was like.
+The United States had racially segregated schools – by design.
 And much like today, we had a gaping socioeconomic divide that left poor children and rich children with very different schools.

 And it seems we need reminding that the March on Washington in 1963 was organized to urge Congress to pass John F. Kennedy’s civil rights bill calling for equal opportunity in employment and education.

 The March down the road to equal educational opportunity began.

 This is the first in a series of ten blogs on The Road to Educational Quality and Equality.
 Read on, march on!
 Next: Inequality Was Studied.